shudipta/https-book-server/docs/setup/install.md

 # Installation Guide

 Scanner can be installed via a script or as a Helm chart.
-Installer will deploy Clair with its PostgreSQL database and Scanner as a Kubernetes {validating webhook admission controller](https://kubernetes.io/docs/admin/admission-controllers/#validatingadmissionwebhook-alpha-in-18-beta-in-19) for workloads.
+Installer will deploy Clair with its PostgreSQL database and Scanner as a Kubernetes [validating webhook admission controller](https://kubernetes.io/docs/admin/admission-controllers/#validatingadmissionwebhook-alpha-in-18-beta-in-19) for workloads.

 ## Using Script